mono/monodevelop/monodevelop/README.md

 Requires MonoDevelop or Xamarin Studio 4.0.13 and later versions

+### Prerequisites

+To use F# language support please ensure that you have F# installed on your system, for details on this please see http://fsharp.org

 ### Installation

 First check install MonoDevelop/Xamarin Studio.
 Check if F# support is already installed using the AddIn manager.